SentryPeer/SentryPeer/README.md

 ### RESTful API

-The RESTful API is almost complete web UI are coming soon.
+The RESTful API is almost complete and the web UI is coming soon.
 Please click the Watch button to be notified when they are ready and hit Like to follow the development :-)

 Right now you can call `/health-check`, like so: